 A customs partnership with the EU – which involves the UK acting as a tax collector for the EU whenever goods enter the UK.
 If the goods are bound for the UK, and if the UK tariff is lower than the EU tariff, traders could claim any difference.
 This was the option reportedly favoured by Mrs May,

-Let’s see the cards again without having to scroll up:
+Let’s look at the cards again without having to scroll up:

-The first card out is Justice, a Major Arcana card of fair play.
+The first card out is Justice, due process and a need for fair play.
 We hit the ground running with an idea that is better received by the other side of the table, and with existing infrastructure and legal harmonisation.
 We wish to play fair, if we are played fair with.
 Justice is the cards of Libra, the Law and harmony.
 Key dates September 23-October 23.

 This appears to trump the starting position for Option 1 hands down, and there is strong support for it.

 The Queen of Cups here represents a key female figure, probably Theresa May herself, although she was represented in the previous playing card reading as a Queen of Diamonds (money queen, fast thinking and this equates more readily with the Tarot’s suit of Coins or Pentacles.)
 However, we are all multifaceted and this is a card of pouring oil on troubled waters.
-This is a card of a woman wishing to reconcile differences.
+This is a card of a leader wishing to harmonize differences but is this actually possible if she is not met half way?
 The Queen of Cups is a peacemaker, and here, looking as she seems to be, out towards us, but also towards Justice, she has an eye here is the pictorial suggestion, to the House of Lords.

-The destination/outcome card for a mooted Customs Partnership is The Ten of Wands Reversed.
+The destination/outcome card for a mooted Customs Partnership is The 9 of Wands Reversed.

-The upright Ten is a card of courage too, and determination, like the Strength card, but it is dogged stamina and there is a blinkered rigidity, a narrowness about it, inferior to the expansiveness of the Strength card.
+The upright 9 is a card of courage and determination, same as the Strength card but there is a blinkered rigidity, a narrowness about it, inferior to the expansiveness of the Strength card.

 One may read this as the resistance of a hard Brexit lobby, but there seems no avoiding the conclusion that if the UK chooses a Customs Partnership based on the model under discussion, there will still need to be – this will be crucial to the national interest – the will, the power and the remit to do a lot of saying no.

-Traditional Meanings of the Ten of Wands Reversed:
+Traditional Meanings of the 9 of Wands Reversed:

 The destination cards represent the likely future of the situation, or the advice upon which future developments will hinge, and The Strength card of option 1 trumps the 10 of Wands Reversed of option 2.

-Option 2 may seem the easier route but in time will become increasingly onerous.
+Option 2 may seem the easier route but in time it would become increasingly onerous.

-A streamlined customs arrangement therefore looks probably the better route to go, despite a possibly unpromising beginning.
-But there may be yet another approach, or a twist on one of these options, not yet on the table.
+But there may be yet another approach, or a twist on one of these options, that is not yet on the table.

 What is not shown here either way in direct connection with the outcome either way?
 War, civil war or bankruptcy.

-But the Strength card is a card of moral courage.
+Summary.
+Option 1 – a streamlined customs agreement- drew as its outcome the Strength card- a card of physical and moral courage.
 Leo hunts because it must, but only to feed itself and support the pride, not with malice to waste, despoil or deny another.

 Question: Will the UK leave the Customs Union in 2020?